 The gateway to the arctic is not just about northern lights.
 Combine a northern lights tour and get close to curious whales, cuddly huskies or go hiking in the magnificent Lyngen Alps.
 What are you waiting for?
-Tromsø is the perfect base for planning your excursions around Northern Norway.
+Tromsø is the perfect base for planning your excursions around Northern Norway as September to December are the perfect months for a northern lights tour - you escape the extreme cold!
 The landscape is comprised of spectacular and changing scenery, making it a playground for activities and adventures.
 There are not many destinations in the world where you can watch the northern lights, dog sled and see whales on the same day!

 Cruise the fjords

 Norway is known for its unique fjord landscapes in the west coast, but the fjords of the north can be just as spectacular.
 Join Explore the Arctic on an unforgettable evening sightseeing cruise and take in the landscape as it unfolds before your eyes.
 These are the fjords and mountains that characterize Tromsø and nearby Kvaløya.
 On the tour, you’ll see the island of Håja, which Tromsø’s Arctic Cathedral is modeled after, as well as Ersfjorden and the mountains of Skamtind.
 If lucky, you may see whales or seals swimming around the boat and puffins or sea eagles flying overhead.
 If you’re keen to fish, this is also available.

 Wander the mountains on snowshoes